kn0wl3dge/AutoDetours/README.md

 ## Introduction

-AutoDetours is an application allowing to trace syscall from multiple samples at the same time.
+AutoDetours is an application allowing to trace syscalls from multiple samples at the same time.

 The goal is to be able to generate a large dataset of Windows API calls by malwares.
 This dataset could then be used in machine learning to try to classify samples by families.